a1aw/broadlink-java-api/README.md

 I would like to integrate in my own home system (private, [SakuraHome](https://github.com/mob41/Sakura)) so I suggested to start the work of the API in Java.

-## Adding to your project
+## Ways to add into your project

-a.
-(Eclipse) Clone the project via ```git clone https://github.com/mob41/broadlink-java-api.git``` or via the [download ZIP](https://github.com/mob41/broadlink-java-api/archive/master.zip) and extract the ZIP to a folder.
+1. (Eclipse) Clone the project via ```git clone https://github.com/mob41/broadlink-java-api.git``` or via the [download ZIP](https://github.com/mob41/broadlink-java-api/archive/master.zip) and extract the ZIP to a folder.

    And add the project into your Eclipse IDE by right clicking the ```Package Explorer```, and,
    ```Import...``` -> ```Maven``` -> ```Existing Maven Projects```